libf-de/public-transport-enabler-ktx/README.md

-Public Transport Enabler
+Public Transport Enabler for KotlinX
 ========================

-This is a Java library allowing you to get data from public transport providers.
+This is a Kotlin Multiplatform library allowing you to get data from public transport providers.
+It's a fork of the great [Public Transport Enabler](https://github.com/schildbach/public-transport-enabler) by Andreas Schildbach.

 Look into [NetworkProvider.java](https://github.com/schildbach/public-transport-enabler/blob/master/src/de/schildbach/pte/NetworkProvider.java) for an overview of the API.

 Using providers that require secrets